Wolfgang Makatsch

-Wolfgang Makatsch (16 February 1906, Zittau – 23 February 1983, Bautzen) was a German ornithologist and oologist.
+Wolfgang Makatsch (16 February 1906 in Zittau – 23 February 1983 in Bautzen) was a German ornithologist and oologist.
 He wrote numerous books about birds and bird identification.
 Many of his works were translated into other languages and he contributed to Grzimek's Animal Life Encyclopedia.

 Life and work

 Egg of rock partridge.
 Collection of Wolfgang Makatsch.

 Makatsch was born in Zittau where he was the son of a bank clerk.
 His interest in birds began at the Zittau park as a child.
 When the family moved to Bautzen in 1908 his interest in shorebirds increased and he made a collection of eggs while at school.
 He studied at Leipzig and Munich from 1926 and in 1938 he became an apprentice at Saloniki.
 During World War II he spent time in the Balkans and was captured by the English in Austria.
 He returned to Bautzen after the war.
 In 1951 he received a doctorate for his studies on the birds of Macedonia.
 He became a staff member at both the Heligoland and Rossitten Bird Observatories.
 In 1967 he presented in his work Kein Ei gleicht dem anderen, "No egg is like another", the surmise, that the colour white is the colour of the evolutionarily oldest eggs (white is the colour of reptile eggs).
 Only the need to camouflage the eggs against predators led to a change in colour of the eggs.
 Wolfgang Makatsch traveled extensively, collecting on his expeditions more than 30,000 eggs.
 This collection is one of the largest in Germany and currently in the Staatliches Museum für Tierkunde Dresden.

 In February 1983 he attended an International Crane Workshop in Bharatpur, India, and was forced to return early after falling ill.
 He returned to Bautzen (then part of East Germany) where he died.